 Fill Your Tank in Cold Foot

 There was also a note with a telephone number to call to make a reservation for a ride to Arctic Ocean.
-It said that it is required to call 24 h ahead of time.
+It said that you have to call 24 h ahead of time.
 So I did.
 Note that doing so is the only way to get to the beach.

 Dirt Roads Feel Like Old-fashioned Laundry Boards

-Later when driving further north through taiga to the left and right with a creek here and there and the pipeline as a guide I wonder why people still use pin boards instead of pinterest.
-My husband punches the break because in front of the car a partridge mom decided to cross the dirt road walking with her kids.
+Later when the drive on the Dalton Highway goes further north through taiga to the left and right with a creek here and there and the pipeline as a guide, I wondered why people still use pin boards instead of Pinterest.
+With a sudden, my husband punches the break because in front of the car a partridge mom decided to cross the dirt road walking with her kids.